AustinTD4/Projects/Evolutionary_Algorithm_Framework/README.md

 - **evoman**: Contains the environment and dependencies for evoman, a game based on Megaman, designed in pygame by VU faculty.
 - **experiments_evoman**: Contains csv files with the experiment results.

+## Robobo Evolutionary Algorithm Controller

+This Framework was adapted to develop Genetic Algorithms which control an IRobobo hardware robot.
+The training process used CappeliaSim to develop Evolutionary Algorithms that allowed the IRobobo to complete tasks, which were tested on hardware IRobobo machines.
+The primary tasks were collecting "Food" objects, and pushing objects to a location.
+The IRobobo has 8 Infra-Red Sensors and a mounted camera to survey the environment.

+### Files

+- **Robobo_Controller_EA**: This file contains the algorithms for trainign the robot.

 ## Framework

 This framework is designed for modularity, making it adaptable beyond Evoman.
 To employ this framework for other applications: